 Some other means for informal resolution include Birth Talks, Birth Reports, and evaluations.

-Failure to comply with the requirements, rules and policies of the school as described in the Student Handbook.
+Failure to comply with the requirements, rules, and policies of the clinic as described in the Student Handbook.

-The student's actions put a client or Maternidad La Luz in danger.
+The student's actions put a client, midwife, other student, or Maternidad La Luz in danger.

-Unsatisfactory clinical progress at the end of a quarter as determined by the Director and/or two clinical Staff Midwives.
+Unsatisfactory clinical progress at the end of three months as determined by the Director and/or two clinical Staff Midwives.

-Unsatisfactory academic progress at the end of a quarter as determined by failure to pass the end-of-quarter exam, failure to complete the assignments required to advance to the next quarter, and habitual absences or tardiness.
+Failure to complete the assignments required to advance to the next quarter, and habitual class absences or class tardiness.

 Failure to comply with the conditions of a warning or probation.